donia-lab/MetaBGC/README.md

 	2. InputFiles.ProtAlnFasta - REQUIRED: Alignment of protein homologs.
 	3. InputFiles.HMMRun - REQUIRED: HMMER search of the synthetic reads against all the spHMM models.
 	4. InputFiles.BLAST_TP_NoCov - REQUIRED: TP reads matched to the proteins with BLAST.
-	5. InputFiles.BLAST_FP - OPTIONAL: FP reads in the BLAST search.
+	5. InputFiles.BLAST_IGNORE - OPTIONAL: Reads ignored in BLAST that were missed by antiSMASH.
 	6. InputFiles.GeneIntervalPos - REQUIRED: antiSMASH output with the interval positions of each gene.
-	7. InputFiles.GeneIntervalBlast - REQUIRED: BLAST result of aligning the reads to the antiSMASH intervals in each protein.
+	7. InputFiles.GeneIntervalBlast - OPTIONAL: BLAST result of aligning the reads to the antiSMASH intervals in each protein.
-	8. InputFiles.HMMUniqueBlast - REQUIRED: Filtered blast search output that uniquely match the domain.
+	8. InputFiles.HMMUniqueBlast - OPTIONAL: Filtered blast search output that uniquely match the domain.
 	9. InputFiles.HMM_Cutoff_Scores - REQUIRED: File with HMM cutoffs to compare to BLAST interval reads.
-	10. InputFiles.ScaffoldCheck - OPTIONAL: List of scaffolds for median, +5, and -5 checks.
+	10. InputFiles.ScaffoldCheck - OPTIONAL: List of scaffold ids for median, +5, and -5 that are kmown to match the scaffolds that have the protein of interest.
+Reduces running time.
 	11. InputParam.HMM_Model_Name - REQUIRED: Name of the PFAM.
 	12. InputParam.Seq_start - REQUIRED: Start position in the PFAM alignment to start building spHMMs.
 	13. InputParam.Seq_end - REQUIRED: End position in the PFAM alignment to start building spHMMs.